milanvidakovic/FPGAComputer/README.md

 * 64 -> Received byte from the RX part of the UART (use the IN instruction).
 * 65 -> 0 if the TX part of the UART is free to send a byte, 1 if TX part is busy.
 * 66 -> Byte to be sent must be placed here using the OUT instruction.

+# PS/2 interface

+PS/2 interface works with PS/2 keyboards.
+Just connect the keyboard to the PS/2 connector, and the IRQ2 will be fired for each byte of the make/break sequence.

+PS/2 connector is connected to the GPIO ports of the DE0-NANO board:
+* Data is connected to the GPIO31 (PIN_D11) port
+* Clock is connected to the GPIO33 (PIN_B12) port.